Get Screened

 Genetic Disorders Included on Our Screening Panel

-Our screening panel tests for 226 recessive conditions, including over 100 conditions more common among people with Ashkenazi and Sephardic Jewish ancestry.
-Our panel also includes an additional 12 X-linked conditions for women, including Fragile X syndrome.
-You can learn more about each of the conditions on the panel by browsing or searching the database below.
-If you have any questions, you can learn more about our carrier screening program or contact us at geneticscreening@juf.org or 312-357-4718 to speak to a genetic counselor.
-(Please note: this database is a work in progress and you might not find all conditions at this time.)
+Our screening panel tests for 245 recessive conditions, including over 100 conditions more common among people with Ashkenazi and Sephardic Jewish ancestry.
+Our panel also includes an additional 21 X-linked conditions for all individuals and Fragile X syndrome for individuals assigned female at birth.
+You can learn more about each of the conditions on the panel by browsing or searching the database linked below.

 DNA icon